 Other Capacities of the Osprey Stratos

 We tested the 24-liter version of the men’s Stratos, which is the smallest-capacity version.
 Within the larger Stratos collection, Osprey also offers larger 26, 34, 36, and 50-liter models.
 The 26-liter model is most similar to the version tested here (it even costs the same), with the only major difference being the slight boost in capacity.
 Stepping up to the Stratos 34 gets you more storage options, including a zippered sleeping bag compartment.
-The 36- and 50-liter models also share a lot in common with the Stratos 24, but they add a top lid as well as zippered access to the bottom of the bag.
-Of course, weight also goes up: the 36-liter version is 3 pounds 4.8 ounces and the large 50-liter pack weighs 3 pounds 10.9 ounces.
+The 36- and 50-liter models also share a lot in common with the 24, but they add a top lid as well as zippered access to the bottom of the bag (of course, weight also goes up).
 All in all, we think the 24 is the best choice for most done-in-a-day activities.
-Alternatively, the 36 is a good option for those who need to carry a little extra or want to use it for minimalist overnights, and the 50 is a solid backpacking bag (or a large daypack for carrying an entire family’s worth of food and gear).
+Alternatively, the 36 is a good option for those who need to carry a little extra or want to use it for minimalist overnight trips, and the 50 is a solid backpacking bag (or a large daypack for carrying an entire family’s worth of food and gear).

 - Very comfortable for hauling a full day’s worth of gear and food.